djkraase/DDI_Midterm_Movies_EDA/README.md

 ## 📌 Research Question / Objective

 **Primary Question:**
-_"Which movie genres make the most money, when, and why?" _
+_Which movie genres make the most money, when, and why?_

 **Objective:**